CodeX-Academy-Official/badges/overview.md

 #### Level 7

-Level 7 developers are able to masterfully construct complex full-stack applications using software engineering principles and practices.
+Masterfully design and build complex full-stack applications using software engineering principles and practices.

 **Skills:**